harrythegemini/GU-ANLY-580-FALL-2021/computing-setup.md

 ## AWS

 We are currently trying to arrange student access to virtual machines on AWS.
-Specific instructions and assistance will be provided when those arrangements get made to get you running on cloud instances for certain computationally intensive tasks.
+Specific instructions and assistance will be provided when those arrangements get made.